jalevelm/Hyperbolic-discount-model/README.md

 2. **Install dependencies:** (List any required Python packages here - e.g., NumPy, SciPy, Matplotlib)
 3. **Run the code:**  (Provide examples of how to run the scripts or use the implemented functions)

-**Contributing:**

-Contributions are welcome!
-Feel free to open issues for bug reports or feature requests.
-Pull requests are encouraged for code improvements and new features.

-**License:**

-(Choose a license for your project - e.g., MIT License)

 **Author:**